higomoreiraq/Concurso-Devigo-Challenge-JS-02/README.md

 # Devigo Contest

-Project of a list of students from Rocketseat's Explorer Stage 04 Challenge 02.
+Project containing a list of students with their grades and respective situations.

 ## Description

-Application of introduction to JavaScript, to present a list of students with their respective grades and situations of passing or not.
+Application of introduction to JavaScript, to present a list of students with their respective grades and situations of approved, disapproved or in reserve registration.

 To present the list, I used repetition structures, through alerts and prompts.